 Pay Ratio Disclosure.
 SEC rules require annual disclosure of the ratio of a registrant's median employee's annual total compensation to the total annual compensation of its chief executive officer.
-For 2023, the total annual compensation (as disclosed in the 2023 Summary Compensation Table) of Scott C. James, our chief executive officer, is \$1,315,477; the reasonable estimate of the median of the annual total compensation of all of our employees except our chief executive officer, calculated in a manner consistent with Item 402(u) of Regulation S-K, is \$49,934; and the ratio of such two amounts is 26 to 1.
+For 2024, the total annual compensation (as disclosed in the 2024 Summary Compensation Table) of Scott C. James, our chief executive officer, is \$1,363,609; the reasonable estimate of the median of the annual total compensation of all of our employees except our chief executive officer, calculated in a manner consistent with Item 402(u) of Regulation S-K, is \$71,990; and the ratio of such two amounts is 19 to 1.

 For purposes of this disclosure, our "median employee" was estimated using a simple random sample statistical sampling technique, pursuant to which we and each of our consolidated subsidiaries selected every seventh employee listed on their first payroll register for the month of October 2023.
 Based on such random sample of our employees, and using the 2023 base salary (or equivalent for hourly employees) for each employee in such random sample as reflected in our payroll records, the median employee was estimated by determining the employee in such random sample who had the median 2023 base salary (or equivalent for hourly employees).
 Base salary (or equivalent) amounts were annualized for any employee who had less than a full year of service during 2023.
+There has been no change in our employee population or employee compensation arrangements since that median employee was identified that we believe would significantly impact our pay ratio disclosure, except that the median employee that we identified in October 2023 left the company during 2024.
+As permitted by SEC rules we identified a new median employee, whose compensation is substantially similar to the original median employee based on the compensation measure used to select the original median employee.

 Director Compensation.
 Our directors who are not employees of Contran or one of its subsidiaries or affiliates (including us) are eligible to receive compensation for service as directors.
-The table below reflects the annual rates of their retainers for 2023.
+The table below reflects the annual rates of their retainers for 2024.

-023 Retainers
+2024 r Retainers

+Birecto

-Each director \$ 40,000
+Each director \$ 50,000

 Chair of the board \$ 50,000

-Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee financial expert" (provided that if one person served in both capacities only one such retainer was paid) \$ 45,000
+Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee financial expert" (provided that if one person served in both capacities only

-,
+one such retainer was paid) \$ 45,000

 Other members of our audit committee \$ 25,000

 Members of our other committees \$ 5,000